RoMcGill/grand-park-tutors/README.md

 4. The Contribute page is for users to share the meaning or story behind their favourite songs and is fully functional
 > " As a Frequent User, I want to contribute more and help with the growth of the community.
-- To achieve this the Contribute form is linked to formspree wich allows the site owner to recieve form data directly to their email address.
-This data is then converted to HTML and uploaded as content to the site. this technique of linking formspree was learned from the youtube video https://www.youtube.com/watch?v=vc9rgFHr098&t=290s
+- To achieve this the Contribute form is linked to formspree which allows the site owner to receive form data directly to their email address.
+This data is then converted to HTML and uploaded as content to the site.
+This technique of linking formspree was learned from the youtube video https://www.youtube.com/watch?v=vc9rgFHr098&t=290s

 Example (code to link formspree and creating/styling the form)